spring-guides/gs-rest-service/README.md

 The `id` field is a unique identifier for the greeting, and `content` is the textual representation of the greeting.

-To model the greeting representation, we'll create a _resource representation class_.
-There's nothing fancy about this step—we're just creating a plain old java object with fields, constructors and accessors for the `id` and `content` data:
+To model the greeting representation, you create a _resource representation class_.
+To do this, you simply create a plain old java object with fields, constructors, and accessors for the `id` and `content` data:

 `src/main/java/hello/Greeting.java`
 ```java